Opponents describe hideous conditions in Nicaraguan prisons

 A perfume distributor, the 43-year-old woman said she wasn’t a political activist.
 But she was sentenced to 10 years in prison after prosecutors accused her of plotting to burn ballot boxes and receiving funds from abroad.

-She spent 15 months locked in a cell with nine other female inmates, all of them — except her— were in for homicide or drug trafficking.
+She spent 15 months locked in a cell with nine other female inmates, all of them except her in for homicide or drug trafficking.
 The guards would subject the opposition prisoners to psychological abuse, she said.

 “They would try to get at us by telling us we were going to rot in prison, to be eaten by worms,” she said.